amirkasaei/amirkasaei/README.md

 I'm a graduate student of Software Engineering @ Sharif Uniersitty of Technology

-- 🔎 I’m currently doing research in MAchine Learning.
+- 🔎 I’m currently doing research in Machine Learning.
 - 🔭 working on my Deep Learning Projects
 - 💻 learning AI subjects
 - 🌱 Intrested in: